Services We Provide

 House of Dawn has established collaborative partnerships within the community of Clayton County to enhance the overall program goals and objectives; we extended ourselves to outreach activities that promote prevention of teenage pregnancy, enhancement of educational Opportunities, child development child care services and independent living support services.

-The residents to be served will be private placements as well as placements from the Department of Family and Children Services and the Department of Juvenile Justice.
+Our residents come from private placements, the Department of Family and Children Services, and the Department of Juvenile Justice.
 All are treated with respect, consideration, and kindness.